compops/gpo-smc-abc/README.md

 # gpo-abc2015
 This code was downloaded from < https://github.com/compops/gpo-abc2015 > and contains the code used to produce the results in

-J. Dahlin, M. Villani and  T. B. Schön, **Approximate Bayesian inference using Gaussian process optimisation applied to intractable likelihood models**.
-Pre-print, arXiv:1506.06975v1, 2015.
+J. Dahlin, M. Villani and  T. B. Schön, **Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods**.
+Pre-print, arXiv:1506.06975v2, 2015.

 The paper is available as a preprint from < http://arxiv.org/pdf/1506.06975 > and < http://liu.johandahlin.com/ >.

 ## Dependencies

-The code is written and tested for Python 2.7.6.
-The implementation makes use of NumPy 1.9.2, SciPy 0.15.1, Matplotlib 1.4.3, Pandas 0.13.1, GPy 0.6.0, pyDOE 0.3.7, sobol 0.9, numdifftools 0.7.7 and DIRECT 1.0.1.
+The code is written and tested for Python 2.7.12.
+The implementation makes use of NumPy 1.11.1rc1, SciPy 0.17.1, Matplotlib 1.5.2rc1, Pandas 0.17.1, GPy 1.5.6, pyDOE 0.3.8, sobol 0.9, numdifftools 0.9.17 and DIRECT 1.0.1.
 Please have these packages installed, on Ubuntu they can be installed using "sudo pip install --upgrade package-name ".
 For more information about, the GPy package see < https://sheffieldml.github.io/GPy/ > and the DIRECT package see < http://pythonhosted.org/DIRECT/ >

 ## Minimal working examples (scripts-mwe)